Table of Contents[Hide][Show]

 Prohibited Items

-There are certain items that are considered dangerous and classified as a hazardous materials.
+Certain items are considered dangerous and classified as hazardous materials.
 Dangerous goods are prohibited from both your carry-on and checked bag on all flights.
 These rules are not specific to any airline and are mandated by the Canadian Air Transport Security Authority (“CATSA”).

 Items considered “dangerous goods” are prohibited under WestJet’s carry-on policy and include the following: